 Question: How much does it cost to charter, rent, or lease the DOVER HARBOR?

 Answer: Very seldom do two events cost exactly the same, but we will be happy to provide you a quote once we have the details of your charter.
 We need to know things like where and when you (or your group) want to go, when you wish to return, how many people do you wish to travel, why types of food and beverage service do you desire, etc. There is basic information on our costs and pricing page.
 And just to reassure you, we don’t practice high-pressure sales tactics.
-We believe the car and our service sells itself.
+The car and our service sell themselves.

 The same answer applies for stationary charters.